telnetr4/CowtasticMods/README.md

 Check [releases](https://github.com/telnetr4/CowtasticMods/releases) for the downloads.

+This document attempts to explain, in detail and with overly precise instructions, how to install mods for Cowtastic Cafe.
+If you have never installed mods or are setting up a fresh modded game, start reading from the "Prereq Installations" section and work your way down this document.
+If you are adding a mod to an already modded game you can start at the "Mod Installation" section.

 # Prereq Installations
 ## Unstripped DLLs (CorLibs)
 BepInEx requires the unstripped assemblies (DLLs), which can be found [here](https://github.com/telnetr4/CowtasticMods/releases/tag/UnstrippedDLLs).
 There are two ways to do this; [instructions as reproduced from here](https://hackmd.io/@ghorsington/rJuLdZTzK#Move-unstripped-assemblies-to-the-game-THE-DIRTY-BUT-BASIC-WAY):
 1. Move unstripped assemblies to the game (THE DIRTY BUT BASIC WAY)
 \
 Take all assemblies you have copied into the temporary folder and move them into `Cowtastic Cafe_Data/Managed`.
 Overwrite when asked.
+You can now install BepInEx.

 **OR**

-2. Move unstripped assemblies to the game (THE CLEAN BUT MORE INVOLVED WAY)
+2. Move unstripped assemblies to the game (THE CLEAN BUT MORE INVOLVED WAY.
+DO THIS AT THE "\*" IN THE BEPINEX INSTALL INSTRUCTIONS.)
 	1. Create folder named `unstripped_corlib` in your game folder (the folder where the game EXE resides)

 	2. Move the assemblies you copied into `unstripped_corlib`